algimantas/core-protocols/en/check-out.md

 ## Commitments

-* Return as soon as you can and are able to keep the Core Commitments.
+* Return as soon as you can and are able to keep the [Core Commitments][commitments].
 * Return and Check In without unduly calling attention to your return.
 * Do not judge, shame, hassle, interrogate, or punish anyone who checks out.